Queen’s summit: Key questions on Prince Harry’s future

 WILL THEY STILL BE ROYAL?

 Another question relates to whether they will retain their titles as His Royal Highness and Her Royal Highness.
 These are very high status titles, but the status they convey also greatly increases press scrutiny, which Harry and Meghan say they want to avoid because of its intrusive nature.
 It’s possible they could give up the titles voluntarily.
 It’s also possible the queen and others might feel they should give up their most prestigious titles if they are withdrawing from royal obligations.
+The queen’s brief statement didn’t address the question of titles, but made clear they would still remain “a valued part of my family.”

 WHAT ABOUT THEIR TAX SITUATION?